jensmoes/Niffler/README.md

 This module binds the NodeInfoFrame to a Basic.Get() command class.

-Put the folder in the automation/modules or userModules directory and restart your Z-Way server: sudo /etc/init.d/z-way-server restart
+Put the files in a folder named Niffler in the automation/modules or userModules directory and restart your Z-Way server: sudo /etc/init.d/z-way-server restart